 Obedience training is the foundation for all other dog activities.
 After your dog completes training in the Manners and More class, you can choose to participate in the exciting world of competition training.

 Novice.
 The first level of regular competition obedience is the Novice class.
 Dogs heel on and off leash and perform a figure 8.
 The dog stands while examined by the judge, who lightly touches the head, shoulders and back.
 The dog performs a recall, coming when called and sitting in front of the handler.
 Then, when instructed, returns to heel position.
 Finally, in a group exercise with other dogs, the dog will sit and lay down for one minute while the handler stands at the end of a six-foot lead.
-Dogs who successfully show in Novice obedience three times earn the Companion Dog (CD) title.
+Dogs who qualify in Novice three times earn the Companion Dog (CD) title.

 Open.
 Open follows Novice.
 In Open, the heeling and figure 8 are off leash.
 The dog performs command discrimination, standing, laying down and sitting while the handler commands them from a distance.
 The dog retrieves a dumbbell on the ground and over a jump.
 The dog must lay down on command while performing a recall, and performs a broad jump.
 Dogs who successfully compete in Open obedience three times earn the Companion Dog Excellent (CDX) title.